 Who doesn't love traveling with their little darlings?
 Wide-eyed and fresh, the whole world is waiting for them.
 And so are we.
 More children are traveling than ever before.
 We at Adios have children and we are aware of the special needs & interests of children.
-We want to avoid those 'ho-hum-everybody-back-on-the-bus" tours. (we hope none of our tours ever become like that!)
+We avoid those 'ho-hum-everybody-back-on-the-bus" tours. (we hope none of our tours ever become like that!)

 - Let us know the ages of all members of your group.
-We have many options for planning activities and we have some special activities and destinations that will stimulate your child's interests and imagination.
+We have many options for planning activities and we have special activities and destinations that will stimulate your child's interests and imagination.

 - Remember that both legal guardians have to be with each child under 18 traveling across international borders.
 That applies to inbound and outbound travel.
 If one parent/guardian is traveling with children, the other parent must sign & notorize a letter authorizing the travel.

 Link to Travel Consent Letter at about.com/family vacation.
 You'll be asked to provide your name & email address and the form will be sent to you.